 About Our Benefits Program

-The Employee Benefits Committee (EBC) is composed of four university faculty members, one retired faculty member, and one or more staff members (all appointed by the President), the University Treasurer, and the Provost.
+The Employee Benefits Committee (EBC) is composed of four University faculty members, one retired faculty member, and one or more staff members (all appointed by the President), the University Treasurer, and the Provost.
 It periodically reviews programs relating to employee benefits and acts in an advisory capacity to the President.

-The Plan Document of the Washington and Lee University Employee Health and Welfare Plan (the "Plan") provides summary plan description of benefits sponsored by Washington and Lee University.
+The Plan Document of the Washington and Lee University Employee Health and Welfare Plan (the "Plan") provides a summary plan description of benefits sponsored by Washington and Lee University.
 The Plan provides benefits as described in this document, the insurance carriers' booklets, the claims administrators' booklets, and Washington and Lee University's Employee Handbooks.

 W&L offers an extensive range of health care and life insurance benefits, retirement options, educational assistance programs and other programs and services to our staff and faculty.
 Because we want to attract and retail the highest quality staff, we are committed to providing a competitive benefits package.

-The University offers a number of benefits to same and opposite sex domestic partners of full time employees.
+The University offers a number of benefits to same and opposite sex domestic partners of full-time employees.